 Monastiraki is next to Plaka and famous for its square with fruit stalls, flea market, and vintage stores.
 Have a look at local art selections, traditional Greek products, souvenirs and clothes stores.
 With the ruins of the Acropolis in the background, strolling through Monastiraki will take you back in time.

 For traditional Greek food prepared with local produce of authentic producers, head over to Tzitzikas kai Mermigas, in the central and most famous Mitropoleous street.
 Kids will love the fresh chips and parents will appreciate eating as the locals do.

 Another traditional Greek restaurant on Mitropoleous street is Thanassis on 82.
 An all-time favorite for both Athenians and tourists, this is probably the best-known street food place in Athens.
 Famous for its souvlaki and kebab, Thanassis is also great for real Greek meat dishes.

-On the Agia Eirini Square, you can find Il Barretto, a stylish Italian bistro with a nice selection of brioche, panini and warm dishes such as pizza and past.
+On the Agia Eirini Square, you can find Il Barretto, a stylish Italian bistro with a nice selection of brioche, panini, and warm dishes such as pizza and past.
 The kids’ menu features delicious chicken nuggets and club sandwiches as well as fresh juices and sweets.
 While parents enjoy their coffee, children can admire the flower stalls on the square.

 In Monastiraki, try one of the yummiest Greek frozen yogurts in Yogolicious.
 There’s a great choice of toppings and syrups.
-If you’re looking for a healthy snack, then frozen yogurt with fresh fruits and Greek spoon sweet or gliko tou koutaliou is the best choice.
+If you’re looking for a healthy snack, then frozen yogurt with fresh fruits and a Greek spoon sweet or gliko tou koutaliou is the best choice.
 Your kids will love it and it’s healthy!